kevinvanhove/angular-structure-styleguide/README.md

 Write functions defined as **function declarations** over function expressions.
 Function declarations are hoisted to the top so there are no concerns over using a function before it is defined.
 Order is critical with function expressions.

-Adopt simple functional programming styles.
+Adopt simple **functional programming styles**.
 Always be on the lookout for creating small, repeatable actions that can be abstracted out into a function.

 ```javascript